-Our DLHCI electrolyte compares very observably against other favorable ionogel electrolytes and LCEs (Table 1).
+Our DLHCI electrolyte compares very observably against other favorable ionogel electrolytes and LCEs (Table I).
 The advanced ionogel electrolytes, which are typically associated with the inorganic nanomaterials and polymer skeletons, have primarily been evaluated in LFP battery structure, due to LFP's low operation voltage and stable structure.
-A few advanced ionogel electrolytes, such as those with layered heterostructure, have shown enhanced oxidative stability to enable high-voltage NCM battery structure, their cycling performance remains limited.
-In addition, all these ionogel electrolytes have exhibited moderate Li plating/stripping at relatively low current densities of 0.1 mA cm-2 in symmetric Li|Li cells.
+A few advanced ionogel electrolytes, such as those with layered heterostructure, have shown enhanced oxidative stability to enable high-voltage NCM battery structure, and their cycling performance remains limited.
+In addition, all these ionogel electrolytes have exhibited moderate Li plating/stripping at relatively low current densities of 0.1 mA cm^{-2} in symmetric Li|Li cells.
 Furthermore, there is a lack of comprehensive evaluations on Li plating/stripping CEs in diverse ionogel electrolytes.
-A recent study showed that a low CE (<18%) was observed with the highpotential ionogel electrolyte (1 M LiTFSI-EmimTFSI-BN), indicating intense reactions between the deposited lithium and ionogel at low potentials.
+A recent study showed that a low CE (<18%) was observed with the high-potential ionogel electrolyte (1 M LiTFSI-EmimTFSI-BN), indicating intense reactions between the deposited lithium and ionogel at low potentials.
 Alternatively, a high CE (98%) was observed with the low-potential ionogel electrolyte (1 M LiTFSI-EmimFSI-BN).31 However, the low-potential ionogel electrolyte is unable to support the cycling of NCM111 battery.
 Overall, the ionogel electrolytes commonly exhibit moderate anodic stability and poor cathodic stability, which can be attributed to the weak efficiency of SEI and CEI stemmed from the ILs.
-Dai et al.37 reported that, in comparison to a 5 M high-concentration IL electrolyte, the decomposition of LiFSI and This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0221854 the reduction of EmimFSI by Li metal are more significant in the standard 1.0 M IL electrolyte due to less effective SEI passivation.
-Meanwhile, a uniform CEI layer (≈5- 10 nm) was observed on the surface of NCM811 cathode after cycling in the highconcentration IL electrolyte.
-In contrast, an ultrathin (≈1 nm) and uneven CEI laver was formed in the standard 1.0 M IL electrolyte.
-On the other hand, the emerging LCEs create an opportunity to facilitate the interfacial charge transfer kinetics due to the weak solvation nature, demonstrated with the enhancement of the Li plating/stripping behavior and battery cycling.
-However, the low-voltage cathodes such as LFP and S, were largely worked with the LCEs, because the preferential organic solvent decomposition in LCEs induces low interface stability.
-In particular, our DLHCI and LHCI electrolytes exhibit higher Li plating/stripping CEs and current densities.
-By moving the localized high-concentration ionogel to be more diluted, we overcome the relatively inferior interface stability arising from the IL, thus enable reversible cycling of high-voltage QSLMBs.
+Dai et al.37 reported that, in comparison to a 5 M high-concentration IL electrolyte, the decomposition of LiFSI and the reduction of EmimFSI by Li metal were more significant in the standard 1.0 M IL electrolyte due to less effective SEI passivation.

+Meanwhile, a uniform CEI layer (\approx 5-10 nm) was observed on the surface of NCM811 cathode after cycling in the high-concentration IL electrolyte.
+In contrast, an ultrathin (\approx 1 nm) and uneven CEI layer was formed in the standard 1.0 M IL electrolyte.
+On the other hand, the emerging LCEs create an opportunity to facilitate the interfacial charge transfer kinetics due to the weak solvation nature and demonstrated with the enhancement of the Li plating/stripping behavior and battery cycling.
+However, the low-voltage cathodes such as LFP and S were largely worked with the LCEs because the preferential organic-solvent decomposition in LCEs induces low interface stability.
+In particular, our DLHCI and LHCI electrolytes exhibit higher Li plating/ stripping CEs and current densities.
+By moving the localized high-concentration ionogel to be more diluted, we overcome the relatively inferior interface instability arising from the IL, thus enable reversible cycling of high-voltage QSLMBs.